Seven Springs Holistic Retreats

 Tubing

-One of the best ways to enjoy the river in the mountains on a hot day is to go to tubing!
+One of the best ways to enjoy the river in the mountains on a hot day is to go tubing!
 There are many tubing companies in Townsend that will rent you tubes and drop you off and pick you up on the river.
-We recommend just stoping at any of them, they offer deals of $8 up.
+We recommend just stopping at any of them, they offer deals of $8 up.

 Accommodation Options: